Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Task Formulation

-\mediumsection{Event Plausibility Comparison (EPC)} follows the task formalization by \citet{emami-etal-2021-adept}.
+\mediumsection{Event Plausibility Comparison (EPC)} follows the task formalization by \citet{emami-etal-2021-adept} for single-modifier NPs.
 Given two events, $\mathbf{Event 1}$ and $\mathbf{Event 2}$, a model needs to assess the plausibility of $\mathbf{Event 2}$ compared to that of $\mathbf{Event 1}$.
 The two events have the same event predicate $\mathbf{E}$, and differ only in the $\mathbf{NP}$.
-Represented in regular expression, an EPC example looks like this:
+A regular expression representation is:

-This task tests the \textbf{influence of adding modifier(s) on the plausibility of different events about the noun} (e.g., (3a), (3b) and (3c)).
-For example, while \textit{a famous former actress} is no longer an \textit{actress}, not all relevant properties about the noun are affected in the same way: the event \textit{stars in many latest movies} becomes less plausible, while \textit{is known by everyone} is more plausible.
+This task tests the \textbf{influence of adding modifier(s) on the plausibility of different events about the noun}.
+Not all events are affected in the same way: in (3), \textit{stars in many latest movies} becomes less plausible, while \textit{is known by everyone} is more so.

-In terms of task choice, we do not use conventional parsing tasks since most two-modifier NPs have the same syntactic structure (in Figure~\ref{figure:thumbnail}).
-Instead, the three tasks defined above allow us to study different interesting properties of recursive NPs.
-For example, SPTE is convenient for comparing the impact of modifier order on the meaning of the NP (e.g., (1a) and (1b)); MPTE precisely reflects the property of subsective modifiers (e.g., \textit{skillful}); whereas EPC is suitable for NPs with privative modifiers, since the other formats often cause ambiguity in this case.\footnote{For example, \textit{fake fur} might or might not be considered a kind of \textit{fur} \cite{partee2010privative}.
-Annotators would thus probably disagree on the label if this was an SPTE example.}
+We choose the three tasks defined above because they allow us to study different interesting properties of recursive NPs that conventional parsing tasks do not.
+For example, SPTE is convenient for comparing the impact of modifier order on the meaning of the NP (e.g., (1a) and (1b)); MPTE precisely reflects the property of subsective modifiers (e.g., \textit{skillful}); whereas EPC is suitable for NPs with privative modifiers, since the other formats often cause ambiguity in this case.\footnote{For example, \textit{fake fur} might or might not be considered a kind of fur \cite{partee2010privative}.
+Annotators would thus probably disagree on the label if it were an SPTE example.}